Smart "Predict, then Optimize"

 The approach in \citet{tulabandhula2013machine} relies on minimizing a loss function that combines the prediction error with the operational cost of the model on an unlabeled dataset.
-However, the operational cost is with respect to the predicted parameters, and not the true parameters.
+However, the operational cost is with respect to the predicted parameters, and not the true parameters. \cite{gupta2017small} consider combining estimation and optimization in a setting without features/contexts.
 We also note that our SPO loss, while mathematically different, is similar in spirit to the notion of relative regret introduced in \cite{lim2012robust} in the specific context of portfolio optimization with historical return data and without features.
-Other approaches for finding near-optimal solutions from data include operational statistics (\cite{liyanage2005practical,chu2008solving}), sample average approximation (\cite{kleywegt2002sample,schutz2009supply,bertsimas2014robust}), and robust optimization (\cite{bertsimas2006robust,bertsimas2013data,wang2016likelihood}).
+Other approaches for finding near-optimal solutions from data include operational statistics (\cite{liyanage2005practical,chu2008solving}), sample average approximation (\cite{kleywegt2002sample,schutz2009supply,bertsimas2018robust}), and robust optimization (\cite{bertsimas2006robust,bertsimas2018data,wang2016likelihood}).
 There has also been some recent progress on submodular optimization from samples (\cite{balkanski2016power,balkanski2017limitations}).
 These approaches typically do not have a clear way of using feature data, nor do they directly consider how to train a machine learning model to predict optimization parameters.

-Another related stream of work is in data-driven inverse optimization, where feasible or optimal solutions to an optimization problem are observed and the objective function has to be learned (\cite{aswani2015inverse,keshavarz2011imputing, chan2014generalized, bertsimas2015data,esfahani2015data}).
+Another related stream of work is in data-driven inverse optimization, where feasible or optimal solutions to an optimization problem are observed and the objective function has to be learned (\cite{aswani2018inverse,keshavarz2011imputing, chan2014generalized, bertsimas2015data,esfahani2018data}).
 In these problems, there is typically a single unknown objective, and no previous samples of the objective are provided.
-We also note there have been recent approaches for regularization (\cite{ban2016machine}) and model selection (\cite{den2016decision,sen2017learning}) in the context of an optimization problem.
+We also note there have been recent approaches for regularization (\cite{ban2018machine}) and model selection (\cite{besbes2010testing,den2016decision,sen2017learning}) in the context of an optimization problem.